-Influenza NP is the most abundantly expressed protein during the course of infection, with multiple functionalities including viral RNA synthesis and RNP trafficking, polymerase regulation and interaction with cellular polypeptides, including actin (Li et al., 2009; Portela and Digard, 2002).
-Various nuclear localisation signals (NLS) in the amino acid sequence of NP are critical for nuclear import of the whole polymerase complex (reviewed in (Hutchinson and Fodor, 2012)).
+Hutchinson and Fodor (2012)).
 The N-terminus contains an unconventional NLS, which becomes deactivated after Ser-3 phosphorylation (Wu and Pante, 2009).
-A potential bipartite NLS was identified in the RNA binding groove betwee residues 198 and 216 (Weber et al., 1998) and a third NLS between residues 320 and 400 was identified based on deletion studies (Wang, Palese, and ONeill, 1997).
-Overall it appears that the N-terminal unconventional NLS is the major determinant of nuclear import (Cros, Garcia-Sastre, and Palese, 2005), while a nuclear accumulation signal between residues 327 and 345 potentially acts to retain NP in the nucleus (Davey, Dimmock, and Colman, 1985).
+A potential bipartite NLS was identified in the RNA binding groove between residues 198 and 216 (Weber et al., 1998) and a third NLS between residues 320 and 400 was identified based on deletion studies (Wang et al., 1997).
+Overall it appears that the N-terminal unconventional NLS is the major determinant of nuclear import (Cros et al., 2005), while a nuclear accumulation signal between residues 327 and 345 potentially acts to retain NP in the nucleus (Davey et al., 1985).
 NP has been identified as a target for drug discovery, and some potential inhibitors acting against the NP protein were identified, namely nucleozin that triggered aggregation of NP (Kao et al., 2010), NP oligomerisation inhibitors (Shen et al., 2011) and the RNA-binding inhibitor naproxen (Lejal et al., 2013).
 Analyses of NP sequences at the amino acid or nucleotide level have been conducted previously.
-A large scale study by Xu et al. (2011) of based on 5094 NP nucleotide sequences split into different evolutionary linages identified six highly variable sites and a few hundred conserved sites, the number of which depend on the evolutionary linage and methodology used to calculate conservation.
-A review article reported the fraction of conserved amino acid residues in secondary structure elements (Ng, Wang, and Shaw, 2009), but no clear definition of conservation was given.
-Most references to sequence conservation of NP in the literature (e.g. Mena et al., 1999; Ng, Wang, and Shaw, 2009) go back to a study conducted by Shu et al. (Shu, Bean, and Webster, 1993) based on multiple alignment of 49 sequences.
+A large scale study by Xu et al. (2011) of based on 5094 NP nucleotide sequences split into different evolutionary lineages identified six highly variable sites and a few hundred conserved sites, the number of which depend on the evolutionary linage and methodology used to calculate conservation.
+A review article reported the fraction of conserved amino acid residues in secondary structure elements (Ng et al., 2009), but no clear definition of conservation was given.
+Most references to sequence conservation of NP in the literature (e.g. Mena et al. (1999), Ng et al. (2009)) go back to a study conducted by Shu et al. (1993) based on multiple alignment of 49 sequences.

 The aims of the current study were to identify the degree of conservation of NP among all influenza A virus subtypes from all hosts in order to identify sites of universal conservation.
 The mapping of the conservation scores onto the three-dimensional structure together with an analysis of the small-molecule binding potential suggests potential binding sites for antivirals that may be universally applicable without leading to resistance.
 Furthermore, our results suggest highly conserved sites with unknown function which could be further investigated experimentally.